-Allergies, covid and vaccines: Your questions answered
+Is it covid or just allergies?
+Your questions about symptoms and vaccines, answered.

 “You should be observed, but you should still get the coronavirus vaccine,” Grayson says.
 The small risk of some populations having additional side effects “is far outweighed by the value of the vaccine itself,” Tversky adds.

 Approved vaccination sites have a recommended 30-minute waiting period after the injection for people with a history of reacting to vaccines and are equipped to treat anaphylaxis, Steele says.
-Although the CDC has reported that such events are uncommon, anyone at risk should come prepared for the possibility of a severe allergic reaction.
+Although the CDC has reported such events are uncommon, anyone at risk should come prepared for the possibility of a severe allergic reaction.

 “If somebody does have a history of anaphylaxis, they should bring their own EpiPen with them,” Steele says.
 “Just in case you do fall outside that window or it’s on the way home, you do have protection.”